-Thanks to these tips, Howard is a very well-socialized dog.
-We even have a running joke that he thinks he's famous because everyone seems to know him already!
-He runs up to complete strangers on the beach, begging the question: "Excuse me!
-Have you heard of me before?
-You must have seen me somewhere before - otherwise, how do you know me?"
+Thanks to this socialization, Howard is a very friendly dog.
+We even have a running joke that he thinks he's famous because he frequently runs up to strangers to ask if they know him.

-Naturally, this developed into a Flash animation video of Howard Woofington Moon in Concert.
+Naturally, this developed into an animated video of Howard Woofington Moon in Concert.

 Shy dogs are fearful of almost anyone new and/or dominant in their behavior.
 Their genetic instinct, along with their early experiences as a puppy, creates an automatic stress reaction.
 It's your job to give them lots of new, positive experiences with all kinds of people and wean that behavior out of them.

 When socializing Shelties as adults, follow the same advice as socializing puppies, but with a few key differences:

 - Meeting people - If your Sheltie is afraid of a particular new person, tell that person to move away and ignore your dog.
 Then approach that person and act friendly and jolly, so your dog can see that you accept them.
 Throw a couple of treats to lure your Sheltie closer, and have the stranger crouch down, but without making eye contact with the dog.
 The idea is to allow the dog to approach in its own time without feeling threatened.
 Praise and reward your dog for coming closer, and eventually allow the stranger to rub the dog's chin and chest - but don't let them pat the dog on the head as this can be a threatening move.
 Once your Sheltie has the chance to smell and interact with this non-threatening person, they can become friends for life!